+These changes are a victory for the campaign.
 If you have lost your licence because of night time hypos, or have experienced other problems, share your story to help us campaign.

-Keep up to date with the latest developments by becoming aDiabetes Voice and receive our regular campaign updates.
+Keep up to date with the latest developments on driving, Flash GM or our other campaigns by becoming a Diabetes Voice.

 Helen Nicholds, a 27-year-old District Nurse, was diagnosed with Type 1 diabetes aged seven.
 Helen’s licence was revoked in 2014 following two night-time hypos.
 After successfully appealing her licence was reinstated in 2015, six months after it was suspended.

 Martyn is 29 and was diagnosed with Type 1 diabetes aged four.
 He has been driving for 12 years.
 His licence was revoked in 2013 due to two night-hypo episodes.
 He wasn’t able to appeal the decision and had to wait a year and a half before being able to reapply for his licence.